d3b-center/d3b-warehouse-redcap/README.md

 ## Getting Started

 1. Create a `compose.env` using `.env.schema` with corresponding credentials.
-2. The test BRP protocol is preset to 108.
-To change this, modify `./scripts/run.sh` with a proper protocol.
-3. Make sure Docker and Docker Compose are installed, then run: `docker-compose up --build`
+2. Make sure Docker and Docker Compose are installed, then run: `docker-compose up --build`
-4. Once spun up, Metabase is available at `localhost:3000`.
+3. Once spun up, Metabase is available at `localhost:3000`.